Electrocyte/NCBI-download/README.md

 time python extract_rDNA.py
 ```

 # #########################
 ### Meanwhile, start building the seqid2taxid.map file.
 Requires: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/nucl_gb.accession2taxid.gz, fastest way is to download it from website.
-this will convert nucl_gb.accession2taxid.gz into a .map, however it is incomplete.
+This will conversion of nucl_gb.accession2taxid.gz into a .map, however it is incomplete.
 ```bash
 time python NCBI_acc2taxid_seqid2taxid.py
 ```

 ### to make it complete, we need:
 https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz
 ```bash
 time python taxonIDs.py
 ```
-this will use the taxonomy names.dmp and nodes.dmp to fill in the missing taxonIDs.
+This will use the taxonomy names.dmp and nodes.dmp to fill in the missing taxonIDs.